ZEMUSHKA/lsml_hse/azure/docs/CREATE_GPU.md

 You can start/stop machine in Azure portal http://portal.azure.com

 ## GPU machine start/stop

+Stop (deallocate) resources when you don't need them.
+There will be no charges for VM usage, but all the data is still stored.

 ```
 python ubuntugpu_control.py --user student* --start
 python ubuntugpu_control.py --user student* --stop